hofstadter-io/cuetorials.com/content/go-api/_index.md

 ---
-title: "Cue's API"
+title: "The Go API"
 description: "Using Cue's Go API"
-weight: 50
+weight: 40
 ---

 Cue has Go API so you can  work with Cue from Go programs.